torkvato/CombatStats-MM67-mod/README.md

  *P = (15 + PlayerAttack * 2) / (30 + PlayerAttack * 2 + AC)*

 - Estimated DPS is calculated on the base average damage that take into account
+    - Chance to miss against AC=CurrentLvl
     - Weapons base damage with Str/Heroism already accounted (stated in the vanilla part of the char screen)
-    - Constant and temporary elemental damages on both weapons (and three artifacts/relics)
+    - Constant and temporary elemental damage on both weapons (and artifacts/relics)
     - Dagger Mastery base damage tripling chance
     - Hammerhands buff
-    - Chance to miss against AC=CurrentLvl
     Things are not taken into account: Weakness, Racial featurs bonuses, Monster Resistances Average Damage is divided by current Recovery value in seconds to get the final displayed DPS, that include all factors that affect damage output, and thus can be used for weapons comparison